bcosynot/lookmarkd_webapp/Readme.md

 1. The client ID and client secret received after setting up the new instagram client should be copy-pasted into your `parameters.yml` file.
 1. Run `grunt serve`.
 You are ready to go.
 This is best for development.
 1. `grunt build` will preprocess and prepare files for deployment.
 If you have setup apache or another server to access app.php, you're good to go.

+## Branching

+See Branching.md for more info.

+## Deployment

+Deployments are currently made by pulling and building the code on the server.
+Steps are as follows:

+1. Login to the EC2 server.
+1. Navigate to the respective directory.
+Right now they are:
+	1. Staging: /home/ubuntu/www/poptates.lookmarkd.com

+    1. Production: /home/ubuntu/www/lookmarkd.com

+1. Inside the directory pull the from the repository and the respective branch.

+1. Run `grunt build`.